tomitribe/wss-secured-websocket/src/main/certs/ca-certs/create_ca_howto.md

 ```
 The Certificate Signing Request (CSR):

-The important part is the CN - CommonName.
-We will create a wildcads cert and it must be: *.example.org.

-This will be valid for www.example.org, my.example.org...

 ```bash
 openssl req -new -key example.org.key -out example.org.csr
 ```
+This command will ask you a fey questions, the important part is the CN - CommonName.
+We will create a wildcads cert and it must be: *.example.org.

+This will be valid for www.example.org, my.example.org...

 This is sent to the issuer.

 ### Creating the CA...
 The issuer